Whenever a resemblance is noted In-Universe

 - In Saint Young Men, a passing group of teenage girls remark on Jesus's resemblance to Johnny Depp.

 - In Ocean's Twelve, Tess, played by Julia Roberts, pretends to be Julia Roberts.

-- While all the survivors were stacked at a mall in Dawn of the Dead (2004), Kenneth bonds with the Gun-Shop owner across the street, Andy, by communicating via board and playing games on the rooftop.
-One of said games is "Shoot the Celebrity", which consisted in snipe a zombie that resembled a celebrity.
-So far, Andy got to shoot "Jay Leno", "Freddy Mercury" and "Rosie O'Donnel"
+- In Dawn of the Dead (2004), Kenneth bonds with a Gun-Shop owner across the street by communicating via board and playing games on the rooftop.
+One of said games is "Shoot the Celebrity", which apparently consists of sniping a zombie that resembles a celebrity.
+So far, he's got to shoot "Jay Leno", "Freddy Mercury" and "Rosie O'Donnel".